MySQL can perform boolean full-text searches using the

 Boolean full-text searches have these characteristics:

-They do not use the 50% threshold that applies to
+They do not use the 50% threshold.

-index can work even without a
+They can work even without a

 index, although a search executed in this fashion would be

-The minimum and maximum word length full-text parameters
+The minimum and maximum word length full-text parameters apply.

 The boolean full-text search capability supports the following operators: